kaito881221/endgame-protocol/README.md

 	First Governance Vote: We will conduct the first official vote of the Endgame DAO.
 This will be a historic first step, where the community directly decides on the rules of the protocol (e.g., the leaderboard reward structure).

 8.4.
 New World: Beyond Individual Play, Into an Era of Collective Survival
-Objective: To expand the SuFi ecosystem, moving beyond individual play and into collective competition.
+Objective: To expand the SurFi ecosystem, moving beyond individual play and into collective competition.
 This is the phase where we will expand Endgame Protocol beyond a simple token project into a grand digital nation and platform.
-	Building the SuFi Hub: We will begin the development of a 'SuFi Launchpad,' enabling other developers to launch their own survival games using $EGP.
+	Building the SurFi Hub: We will begin the development of a 'SurFi Launchpad,' enabling other developers to launch their own survival games using $EGP.
 	Alliance System Development: We will develop and release a prototype of the 'Alliance System' to the community, enabling players to form guilds to cooperate and compete.
 	Strategic Asset Expansion (Multi-Asset Vault): The Multi-Asset Vault of EGP transcends simple asset deposits.
 It introduces an innovative 'Asset-Backed EGP Loan' system, enabling Web3 holders to actively participate in the EGP Survival Economy without selling their core assets (such as BTC, ETH, NFTs, $CAKE, $BNB, etc.). o	Asset Collateralization & EGP Borrowing: Holders of various project tokens can deposit their assets as collateral into the Vault.
 In return, they borrow EGP tokens from the protocol, equivalent to a certain percentage of their collateral's value.
 This mechanism generates organic and robust demand for EGP tokens.